 Oystercatchers mainly eat larger-sized cockles, which are the target of the cockle fisheries.
-Although the birds can eat alternative prey species when shellfish are scarce, these prey often do not enable birds to survive as well, and in such good body condition, as when shellfish are abundant (Atkinson et al 2003; Goss-Custard et al 2004).
+Although the birds can eat alternative prey species such as earthworms when shellfish are scarce, these prey often do not enable birds to survive as well, and in such good body condition, as when shellfish are abundant (Atkinson et al 2003; Goss-Custard et al 2004).